-One of the reasons to review your estate plan annually is to ensure that your wishes will be carried out upon your incapacity, and ultimately, upon your death.
-Perhaps an additional child or grandchild has been born, and there are no provisions for this new family member.
-Perhaps your children have matured significantly, and a trust is no longer necessary to hold and administer their inheritance.

-Perhaps a child has proven to be a spendthrift, in which case a trust may now be in order.
-Any of these changes would warrant an update of your estate plan.
+Reviewing your estate plan annually ensures that your wishes will be carried out upon your incapacity, and ultimately, upon your death.
+Perhaps a grandchild has been born, and there are no provisions made for this new family member.
+Perhaps your children have matured significantly, and a trust is no longer necessary to administer their inheritance.
+Perhaps a child has proven to be a spendthrift, in which case a trust may now be necessary.
+Any of these changes would warrant an update of your plan.